 The Language of Flowers Collection consists of over 170 books held by Mann Library and was the gracious gift of Isabel Zucker ’26, who acquired them over a lifetime of collecting.
 Many books in the collection are beautifully illustrated with hand-colored or chromolithograph plates.
 Most of the individual volumes can be viewed online through Cornell University Library Digital Collections and as part of an extensive collection assembled at the Biodiversity Heritage LIbrary.

-A special thank you to everyone who contributed to this exhibit!
+Mann Library would like to extend a special thank you to everyone who contributed to this exhibit!
 Written in Petals came together through the collaborative curation of Mann Library outreach support specialist Daisy Wiley and exhibit curator Karl Rozyn.
-The text and images used for this exhibit were brought together via the careful assistance of retired collection development and rare book librarian Linda Stewart.
+The text and images used for this exhibit were brought together via the careful assistance of retired Mann Library collection development and rare book librarian Linda Stewart.

 Unless stated otherwise, all graphics and text presented in Written in Petals are Copyright © 2021 Cornell University.
 All rights reserved.
 The materials included within this site are intended for educational uses only.